omnibenchmark-renku/omnibenchmark-py/README.md

 ## Release History
+* 0.0.31
+    * Adapt to renku-python 1.8.1:
+    * Replace context manager by renku api to get plan and activity gateways
+    * Adjust project attributes
+    * FIX:
+    * Use url path in renku api lineage call
+    * Enable multipage results in renku api queries
 * 0.0.30
     * FIX:
     * Get a stable name hash used to automatically generate output names by fixing the order using sorted input file names